Reference architecture: Up to 60 RPS or 3,000 users

 • Database Load Balancing enabled.

 A local PgBouncer service to be configured on each PostgreSQL node.
-Note that this is separate from the main PgBouncer cluster that tracks the primary.
+This is separate from the main PgBouncer cluster that tracks the primary.

 • 10.6.0.21: PostgreSQL primary